Nicholasli1995/VisualizingNDF/README.md

 # VisualizingNDF
 The repository contains pre-trained models and code for visualizing deep neural decisoin forest.
 For now the classification models are released.
 Visualizing for a model trained for facial age estiamtion will be released soon, which achieved state-of-the-art accuracy and comsumes less memory.
 Finally, this repository is version 1.0 with more comments to write.

-## Results for Image Classification
+## Decision making for Image Classification
 <div align="center">
     <img src="images/mnist_results.png">
 </div>